FrankJapheth/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_state: Writes the contents of cwd to ls_cwd_content
 9-duplicate_last_line: Appends the last line of iacta to itself
-10-no_more_js: Deletes all .js files in the working directory
+10-no_more_js: Deletes all .js files in the working directory 11-directories:counts all directories and subdirectories in a given directory